MoserMichael/my-notes/dev-gotchas.md

 This is an important article, as it explains monads in terms that a java programmer can understand:

+So that Optional is an 'almost monad' and java streams are full monads [explained here](https://stackoverflow.com/questions/20943094/are-the-streams-in-java-8-monads)

 Here are my notes:

 monads are: (hold your breath, this is an explanation for mere mortals ;-)